vpnry/pftswebapp/README.md

 termux-open http://127.0.0.1:5000

-python3 app.py
+python3 example_app.py

 ```

 Then `chmod +777 ~/.shortcuts/pyfts.sh`

-+ `/storage/emulated/0/python_fts/` is the place where we created `app.py`.
++ `/storage/emulated/0/python_fts/` is the place where we created `example_app.py`.

-+ On the phone home screen, click on the Termux widget `pyfts`.
-Since the shortcut openned the web address before the server started, you need to refresh the web browser.
+To launch the app, click on the `pyfts` shortcut on the phone's home screen using the Termux widget.
+Note that if the web address was opened before the server started, you'll need to refresh the web browser to access the app.

 ### On iOS/iPadOS

-Use **phpwin** app to run this [PHP fts app](https://github.com/vpnry/fts) which is faster and more convenient.
+- To run the [PHP FTS app](https://github.com/vpnry/fts) on iOS/iPadOS, I use the `phpwin` app, which is faster and more convenient.
 The indexed database files of this web app are compatible with it.

-May also try this web app in **iSH** app.
+- You can also try using this web app on the `iSH` app.

-Use Apple Shortcuts app to make a shortcut on the home screen.
+- For easy access to the app, you can create a shortcut on the home screen using the Apple Shortcuts app.

 ## Limitation

-+ Again!
-This offline & quick implement web app is **NOT INTENDED** to meet security or performance requirements for an online production server.
+- Please note that this offline and quick implementation web app is **not suitable** for meeting security or performance requirements for an online production server.

-+ It recognises new dirs only, not new additional files you add to the indexed dirs.
-To re-index the directories, delete the old indexed `.sqlite3` and restart the app.
+- The app will only recognize new directories, and it will not detect additional files added to indexed directories.
+To re-index the directories, you'll need to delete the old indexed `.sqlite3` file and restart the app.

-+ Currently, it only handles `.txt, .html, .htm` files.
-(You may use **Apache Tika**, etc... to convert other file formats to text `.txt` or `.html` first.
-Or modify `indexer.py` to handle more file formats.)
+- The app can currently only handle `.txt`, `.html`, and `.htm` file formats.
+To process other file formats, you can use tools like **Apache Tika** to convert them to text `.txt` or `.html` first.
+Alternatively, you can modify the `indexer.py` file, add more dependencies to handle additional file formats.

 ## Attributions

 + Ref: `https://stackoverflow.com/a/3861725`

 + Realistic iOS Switch In Pure CSS